Australia AFS License (Australian Financial Services) in 2026

 - Manages a registered scheme

-- Other services in the financial services sector
+- Other services in the financial service sector

 - Businesses may be exempted from obtaining an Australia AFS License.
 Some of these reasons include the following:

-- Business provides its services as a representative of another business that has the Australia AFS License or is exempted from obtaining one.
+- Business provide its services as a representative of another business that has the Australia AFS License or is exempted from obtaining one.

-- Business’s service includes providing general advice (not with the purpose of providing financial advice) that is published in the newspaper or periodical and is available to the public
+- Business’s service includes providing general advice (not for the purpose of providing personal financial advice) that is published in the newspaper or periodical and is available to the public

 Regulatory Authority for Australia AFS License in 2026?

-- Australian Securities and Investments Commission (ASIC) acts as the main regulatory body for the granting of Australian Financial Services (AFS) Licenses.
-As per the Corporations Act 2001 (Chapter 7), the base legislation for the granting of AFS Licenses, Section 912A of the Act outlines the “General Obligations,” which require the efficient, honest, and fair delivery of financial services with sufficient resources, competence, and compliance.
-Fully compliant with AFCA membership for independent dispute resolution.
+- Australian Securities and Investments Commission (ASIC) acts as the main regulatory body for the granting of Australian financial service (AFS) Licenses.
+As per the Corporations Act 2001 (Chapter 7), the base legislation for the granting of AFS Licenses, Section 912A of the Act outlines the “General Obligations,” which require the efficient, honest, and fair delivery of financial service with sufficient resources, competence, and compliance.
+AFSL holders must maintain AFCA membership for independent dispute resolution.
 The ASIC regulatory guides outlining the regulations for the granting of AFS Licenses include the following:

 - RG 104 outlines the compliance and risk management regulations;